Last update: May 19, 2020 at 12:30 PM

 General Office Services

 Yes, transcript requests are submitted online and are fulfilled by our provider, the National Student Clearinghouse.
-If the University chooses to close offices, students will not have the option to pick up transcripts from Registration & Academic Services, but all other delivery methods (mail, email, etc.) will continue.
-Visit our Transcripts page for more information on requesting a transcript.
+Since all University offices are currently working remotely, students will not have the option to pick up transcripts from Registration & Academic Services, but all other delivery methods (mail, email, etc.) will continue.
+Refer to our Transcripts page for more information on requesting a transcript.

 Currently, University offices are operating on a normal schedule and transfer credit will be processed within our standard one-week timeline.
-If the University chooses to close offices, there may be a delay in processing paper transcripts that have been mailed to our office.
+Since all University offices are currently working remotely, there may be a delay in processing paper transcripts that have been mailed to our office.
 If the transfer credit is urgent, we recommend requesting an official, electronic transcript from the other institution (if available), sent to email@example.com.
 We will do our best to continue processing documents sent to us electronically as quickly as possible.
 Refer to our Transfer Credit page for more information regarding University transfer credit policies and procedures.

 By default, you should assign grades as originally planned for your course and as outlined on your syllabus.
 As the University has transitioned to online instruction, assignments may need to be altered to provide fair assessment to all students.
 Refer to our Grading page for general information on assigning and submitting grades.